 Water for Growth

 Water underpins Western Australia's economy, supports its population and increases the liveability and amenity of our cities and towns.
 The state government's investment in water investigations supports plans for water resource and supply options to meet demand over the next 30 years.
-Water for Growth provides a roadmap of the work the Department of Water is doing throughout the state.
+Water for Growth provides a roadmap of the work the Department of Water and Environmental Regulation is doing throughout the state.

 Current water investigations add to decades of research, and the department now has an unprecedented level of information about our valuable water resources.
 The data is available online to allow our stakeholders to make water decisions for their projects with confidence.